 If you encounter problems with any of the links on this page, or if you have suggestions for additional questions we should address on this page, please contact the College of Pharmacy and Health Sciences at (515) 271-3018 or email@example.com.
 If you do not find the answer to your question here, please contact us for more information.

-We expect the Fall 2019 incoming A1 class to be approximately 10 students.
+We expect to enter an incoming A1 class of approximately 10 students each year.